bencline1/Allpix_GaAs/doc/usermanual/framework-logging-other-utilities.md

 Units::display(2e3, {"mm/ns", "m/ns"});
 ```

-A description of the use of units in config files within Allpix² was
+A description of the use of units in configuration files within Allpix² was
 presented in Section [Parsing types and units](getting_started.md#parsing-types-and-units).

 ### Internal utilities

-The **filesystem** utilities provide functions to convert relative to
-absolute canonical paths, to iterate through all files in a directory
-and to create new directories.
-These functions should be replaced by the
-C++17 file system API[^23] as soon as the framework minimum
-standard is updated to C++17.

-[Internal utilities](framework-redirect-module-inputs-outputs.md#internal-utilities) STL only provides string conversions for
+STL only provides string conversions for
 standard types using `std::stringstream` and `std::to_string`, which do
 not allow parsing strings encapsulated in pairs of double quote (`"`)
 characters nor integrating different units.
 Furthermore it does not